CalMatters/data-nil-deals/README.md

             <code>sandiegostate2.csv</code>
         </td>
         <td>2021-22, 2022-23, 2023-24, 2024 to January 2025</td>
-        <td>Twice, beginning in September, San Diego State said it had no NIL records.
-After CalMatters pointed out that SDSU has a collective and an NIL marketplace, SDSU sent over its records in January 2025. <code>sandiegostate1.csv</code> is the data, <code>sandiegostate2.csv</code> is sport acronym key provided by the school</td>
+        <td>San Diego State sent over its records in January 10, 2025, which included the sum of all reported deals for each sports team in the 2021-22, 2022-23, 2023-24, and 2024-25 academic years.
+The data is <code>sandiegostate1.csv</code> and <code>sandiegostate2.csv</code> is an acronym key provided by the school.</td>
     </tr>
     <tr>
         <td>San Jose State</td>
         <td></td>
         <td></td>
-        <td>Said they have no records</td>
+        <td>San Jose State said it has no records of name, image and likeness deals.</td>
     </tr>
     <tr>
         <td>UC Berkeley</td>
         <td><code>ucberkeley.csv</code></td>
         <td>July 2021 to February 2025</td>
-        <td>Berkeley responded with records on Dec.
-10, 2024.
-CalMatters submitted a request for the most recent NIL data from the 2024-25 academic year up to January 28, 2025.
-Berkeley responded with this additional data on Feb.
+        <td>UC Berkeley shared its records on Dec.
+10, 2024, which included all reported name, image and likenenss transactions from 2021 through spring 2024.
+CalMatters later submitted a second request for more recent data.
+The university complied with that second request and included data from March 1, 2024 through Feb.
 27, 2025.
-CalMatters removed vendor emails from the data</td>
+CalMatters is making all data from both requests available.
+CalMatters removed vendor emails.</td>
     </tr>
     <tr>
         <td>UC Davis</td>
         <td><code>ucdavis.csv</code></td>
         <td>2021-22, 2022-23, 2023-24, 2024-25</td>
-        <td>Davis responded to the public records request in October and then revised its data on Nov.
-20, 2024.
-CalMatters is publishing the data it received on Nov.
-20, 2024</td>
+        <td>UC Davis shared records on Nov.
+20, 2024, which included transaction-level information of all reported deals from 2021 through the start of the 2024-25 academic year.</td>
     </tr>
     <tr>
         <td>UC Irvine</td>